nextcloud/server/.github/ISSUE_TEMPLATE/Bug_report.md

 <!-- When an issue is limited to a specific Browser configuration it helps greatly to know what that configuration is! -->
 <details>
 <summary>Client Config</summary>
-**Browser:** [please include the Version]
-**Operating system:** [please include the kernel-version or windows build number]

 ```
+Browser: [please include the Version]
+Operating system: [please include the kernel-version or windows build number]

 if there are errors or warnings in the Browser Console (CTRL+SHIFT+J), please paste them here!
 Make sure they don't contain sensitive information (like filenames/IP-Adresses/...)!

+This section is in general for all kinds of Client Side Logs.
 Maybe the Browsers Network-Log might be relevant, then this would be the place to put it.
 ```

 </details>